Daily Advocate, Greenville OH - www.dailyadvocate.com

 SPORTS

-Ansonia boys basketball team defeats National Trail
+ANSONIA – The Ansonia girls basketball team lost to Union City, who is state ranked in Indiana, 54-43 on Tuesday.Bailey Stammen led Ansonia with...

-ANSONIA – Ansonia beat National Trail 65-43 in a Cross County Conference boys basketball game on Friday.Ansonia led 13-10 through one quarter an...
+Bradford girls basketball team defeats Parkway

-PITSBURG – Despite playing from behind much of the night, the Franklin Monroe boys basketball team was able to defeat Bradford 55-48 in a Cross ...
+BRADFORD – With 36 points from Mandi Bates, the Bradford girls basketball team beat Parkway 53-43 Tuesday night.Bradford got off to a strong sta...

-Mississinawa Valley boys basketball team edges Arcanum 54-51
+Greenville boys basketball team defeats Miamisburg

-UNION CITY – Mississinawa Valley made three free throws in the final 2.2 seconds to beat Arcanum 54-51 in a Cross County Conference boys basketb...
+GREENVILLE – Trailing 13-7 midway through the first quarter, Greenville proceeded to go on a 17-0 run that propelled the Green Wave to an 83-75 ...

 MULTIMEDIA - PHOTO STORE